History of Black Sheep Farm

 Our closest neighbour is half a kilometre away and the house can’t be seen, so we have complete privacy.

 Since 1999 we have been working on our new "Learning Center" built in the "Fachwerk" style of Germany with no nails in the frame.
-It is now finished and we are running workshops like Felt Making and Mosaic Making Workshops.
+It is now finished and we are running workshops like Felt Making and Mosaic Making Workwhops.
+Workshops have also been suspended until we have sold our piece of pardise.